fatiando/transform21/README.md

 1. A working Python installation (Anaconda or Miniconda)
 2. The Harmonica tutorial *conda environment* installed
-3. A web browser that works with JupyterLab
-   (basically anything except Internet Explorer)
+3. A web browser that works with Jupyter notebooks (basically anything except Internet Explorer)

 To get things setup, please do the following.